 Historic buildings are a great way to explore the past of any city, and Houston is no exception.
 From the art deco glory of City Hall to the groundbreaking modernism of the Menil Collection, the city contains many structures people can visit to trace the evolution of American architecture.
-As Houston celebrates the 175th anniversary of its founding this year, we take a look at some of the buildings that have shaped this metropolis through the decades.
+Take a look at some of the buildings that have shaped this metropolis through the decades.
 Go ahead, take the tour!

 Constructed more than a hundred years ago when the county had just 150,000 residents, the 1910 Harris County Courthouse in Downtown has been painstakingly renovated, a $65 million project that restored the building to its previous grandeur.
 The elegant, two-story courtrooms have been restored with their ornate finishings and wherever possible original elements, such as the mosaic tile floor, have been brought back.
 Stairs that led to the main entrances on the second floor were rebuilt along with balconies overlooking the courtrooms.
 Topping off the inside rotunda is a new stained glass skylight.
 301 Fannin.

 Considered one of the finest art deco skyscrapers in the Southwest, the JPMorgan Chase Building (formerly Gulf Building, 1929) is a 36-story architectural jewel in the heart of downtown.
 The building was designed by Alfred C. Finn, Kenneth Franzheim and J.E.R.
 Carpenter.
 With its soaring Gothic-inspired frame, the building stood as the tallest structure in Houston until 1963.
 Inside its ornate lobby is a large banking hall and elaborate frescoes depicting milestones in Texas history.
 Brochures outlining the characteristics of the building are also available in the lobby facing Main Street.
 712 Main.